sampsale/PracticeAssignment/readme.md

 ## How to start

-1. Install packages for both back and end
+1. Install packages for both back- and frontend
     - npm install
     - pip -r install requirements.txt
 2. Run on main directory